FOGO

 Composting is a great way to reduce your waste to landfill and help create a greener home.

-For more information on the program or how to compost at home, see the Compost at Home guideline or contact the City's Sustainability Officer.
+For more information on the program or how to compost at home, see the Compost at Home Guidelines or contact the City's Sustainability Officer on 9528 0333.

 Frequently asked questions